Our New Zealand Manuka Honey is Glyphosate Free

 It is important to note that we test EVERY batch of our manuka honey for glyphosate and it must have a Not Detected (ND) result to pass our standards before we export it to you.

-We want to share both our certification and our certification provider with you because it’s our policy to be as open and transparent with our customers as possible.
+We want to share both our certification and our certification provider with you because it’s our policy to be as open and transparent as possible with customers.

 Our certification simply proves what we already know: there’s no glyphosate in our honey.

-Shop our full range of glyphosate free honey now.
+Or click here to shop our full range of glyphosate free manuka honey.

 Your wellness journey starts with a spoonful a day.